 Flowering, pollen producing plants are a big plus so certain crops may prove beneficial.
 Humidity: the packets can develop a growth of some sort about two weeks after they were put out in humid conditions (90% and up).

 Another compatibility issue may exist with Dalotia coriaria.
-If used together, we strongly suggest using the N. cucumeris release packets instead of the bulk bran bottles.
+If used together, we strongly suggest using the A. cucumeris sachets instead of the bulk bottles.

 Greenhouses/interiors are where these mites are most often used.